KDB (FM): Ownership Changes

 The KDB-AM-FM combo was split in November 1990 due to an ownership dispute.
 Pacific Broadcasting sold the AM station, then known as KSPE, to Spectacular Broadcasting for $302,000.
 Meanwhile, KDB-FM remained with Bob Scott, his son Roby, and Pool.

+Non-profit status

-Through the 1980s and 90s, many commercial classical stations around the U.S. were sold and their formats changed to more mass-appeal musical genres.
-But a few, like WQXR-FM New York City and WCRB Boston were converted to non-profit status.
+Through the 1980s and 1990s, many commercial classical stations around the U.S. were sold and their formats changed to more mass-appeal musical genres; others, like WQXR-FM in New York City and WCRB in Boston, were converted to non-profit status.

-Non-Profit Status

 In 2001, Michael Towbes, David Anderson, and Jean and Barry Schuyler bought KDB-FM with the goal of selling the station to a nonprofit organization that would keep the classical format and local orientation.
 This happened in November 2003, when the Santa Barbara Foundation purchased the station through a generous donation from Towbes.

 In 2010, KDB embarked on a three-year strategic plan to enhance and grow its service to the community with programming that enriched the lives of those who listen.
 KDB added a Features Producer who created two to three interviews and features per week on the performing, visual and literary arts, as well as the work of local nonprofit organizations.
 In 2011, KDB entered the world of social media, adding a monthly e-newsletter and Facebook page.

 In October 2013, the Santa Barbara Foundation announced that it had put KDB up for sale.
 In a statement, the station said that it was unable to attract enough revenue from contributing listeners to support KDB's operations, despite an increase in membership revenue.
 The foundation hoped to sell the station at a discount to interests that would retain the classical format, citing the "continuing community benefit" of continuing this programming.
 However, the organization also considered full-price offers from groups that would program a format of their choosing, in which case the proceeds would go toward an endowment to support classical music in the area.

-KCRW and KUSC Ownership
+KCRW and KUSC ownership

-In February 2014, public radio station KCRW in Santa Monica, California announced that it would buy KDB for $1 million; the sale price was amended to $1.3 million in June.
+In February 2014, public radio station KCRW in Santa Monica announced that it would buy KDB for $1 million; the sale price was amended to $1.3 million in June.
 The transaction would allow KCRW to shift its Santa Barbara broadcast coverage from a weak FM translator to the full-powered 88.7 signal then licensed to KQSC.
 USC moved its classical music programming from 88.7 to KDB's 93.7 frequency, thus continuing KDB's role as Santa Barbara's classical station.
 On August 28, 2014, the sale was finalized and KDB began simulcasting KUSC's classical format.